-Take a comprehensive battlefield tour of the battle of Mine Run and the battle of The Wilderness.
+Take a comprehensive battlefield tour of the Battle of Mine Run and the Battle of The Wilderness.

-This private battlefield tour pairs nicely with the battles of Spotsylvania Court House & the North Anna: Civil War Earthworks combo tour.
+This private battlefield tour pairs nicely with the Battles of Spotsylvania Court House & the North Anna: Civil War Earthworks combo tour.
 Your story will continue with the next Overland Campaign battles; May 8-24, 1864.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you at the Wilderness Battlefield Exhibit Shelter – National Park Service.